 Word on the street is that Portugal is “the” place to be at the moment!
 From beautiful beaches and turquoise lagoons, to mountain tops and vineyards surrounded by orchards, plus some of the hippest cities to be seen in right now, Portugal really does have it all.
-For those after or a semi-adventurous honeymoon with all the luxuries of a traditional honeymoon then why not try Portugal for a road tripping good old moon?!
+For those after a semi-adventurous honeymoon with all the luxuries of a traditional honeymoon then why not try Portugal for a road tripping good old moon?!

 Where we stayed: Pensão Agrícola – a hip, laid back, farmhouse retreat with luxury rustic charm and welcoming staff